 Candi received her Bachelor’s Degree in Psychology from Bellevue University and her Master’s Degree in Organizational Management with a specialization in Public Administration from Ashford University.

-Candi is currently working toward her PhD in Philosophy of Human Services from University of the Rockies.
+Candi is currently working toward her PhD in Transformative Social Change from Saybrook University.

 Candi has been working in the child welfare arena both in Nebraska and North Dakota for nearly 20 years.
 In her role as Volunteer Coordinator, Candi supervises volunteers, coordinates family drug court, participates in public speaking events, serves on various committees and boards, screens and trains new volunteers, and is a qualified expert witness for matters involving the Indian Child Welfare Act.
 Candi is a member of the Muscogee Creek Nation